Copyright © Ministry of Health Singapore. All Rights Reserved.

 An environment that encourages your child to explore things around him is important in his physical development.
 Be sure to allow your baby plenty of space for rolling and, eventually, crawling.
 Babies love to look at moving objects and try to reach for them, so be sure to hang mobiles and streamers safely in their space.
 Also, provide rattles and small toys that are easy to reach for and pick up, as babies like to experiment with objects.
 Make it a habit to disinfect the toys your baby puts in his mouth on a daily basis.

-It's crucial to develop all your baby s senses like sight, touch, hearing, smell and taste as he learns to discover his surroundings.
+It's crucial to develop your baby's senses like sight, touch, hearing, smell and taste as he learns to discover his surroundings.
 Encourage your child to make comparisons by feeling and looking at them.

 These developmental milestones are just a guide.
 Each baby is unique and his development may vary from others.
 So do not worry if your baby differs by a few months.
 What is important is that these milestones occur in a particular order.
 If you are concerned about the development of your child, talk about it with your child's doctor.